straightway/peerspace/transport/documentation/Chunking.md

   * 0x2: Signature is verifyable with a key which can be extracted from the payload (e.g. from an embedded version 2 chunk's _public key control block_ (0x01)
   * More signature types may be added in the future.
-* SHAL: The hash algorithm used for signing.
-The following values are defined:
-  * 0x00: SHA512
-  * More algorithms may be added in the future.
-* SCAL: The asymmetric cipher algorithm used for signing.
-The following values are defined:
-  * 0x00: RSA2048
-  * More algorithms may be added in the future.
 * SGSZ: The size of the following digital signature in bytes.
-* SIGN: The digital siganture of the payload.
+* SIGN: The digital siganture of the payload, including an identification of the hashing algorithm.
 * PYLD: The payload of the chunk.

 The payload starts with the next byte after the signature.
 The payload has a size of